 Figure 3.
-Comparison in levels of pesticide contamination in alligator eggs collected in Florida.
-Note that trans-nonachlor and oxychlordane are contaminants in the now banned termiticide, chlordane.
+Comparison in levels of pesticide contamination in sera from male and female juvenile alligator collected in Florida.
+Note that trans-nonachlor and oxychlordane are contaminants in the now banned termiticide, chlordane (structure of chlordane shown below).
 They are also environmental breakdown products.
 Be aware that Florida is a state with tremendous termite problems and the environmentally persistent chlordane was used just about everywhere since the 1950's (Graph taken from Guillette et al. 2000).